top of page

 University of Ibadan | Ibadan, Nigeria | Advancing SDG 10 & UNAI 8

 " As a Millennium Fellow, I am excited to join a global community of changemakers who share a commitment to driving positive impact.
-The work I do is fueled by a belief in the power of collective action to address the world's most pressing challenges, and this fellowship provides an incredible opportunity to amplify those efforts and inspire others to do the same. "
+The work I do is fueled by a belief in the power of collective action to address the world's most pressing developmental challenges.
+Furthermore, I aim to make my mark in contributing to Africa's developmental trajectory and seeing it arise to one of the best economies in the world.
+This stems from addressing root causes such as policy designs on climate change, industrialization, and strengthening developmental organizations to develop resilience in contributing towards economic growth.

 Millennium Fellowship Project: The EquiPeace Initiative